-Avoid the sidewalk if at all possible to prevent harm from pedestrians or cars when you eventually merge back into the road.
-If you must divert to the sidewalk, it is highly recommended that you hop off your bike and walk it along.
+It is highly recommended that you hop off your bike and walk it along.
 While this interrupts your cycling adventure, it is far safer than mowing down walkers.

 Throughout this cycling etiquette article, you may have noticed an overall theme.
 A lot of it consists of you watching drivers and cyclists as you travel along your route.
 Paying attention and focusing on your actions can ensure you stay safe and can identify when an issue may arise.

 Being aware of your surroundings involves more than just using your eyes, however.
 The auditory stimulus is just as important as the visual stimulus when you are trying to avoid being caught in an accident.
 After all, somethings, you can only hear before you see what it is.
 What can you do to ensure you are giving the road and potential hazards all of your attention?

 It’s no secret that a great playlist can get you in the groove for the activity you are doing.
 However, that great playlist turned up to 11 can actually hinder your powers of observation.
 Some signals, such as a truck backing up or an ambulance rushing to an accident, are heard before they are seen.